andreafioraldi/IDAngr/README.md

 ### usage

-during debug load the idangr.py script from the ida menu to create an angr project and a state from the current debugger state.
+1. Load the idangr.py script from the ida menu to create an angr project.
+2. During the debug type on the shell 'state = StateShot()' to create an angr state from the current debugger state.

-the variables that must be used in the idapython shell are project and state.
+3. Do things with angr
+4. Return to 2 or exit